AUTOMATIC1111/stable-diffusion-webui/Command-Line-Arguments-and-Settings.md

 ## Command Line Arguments
 ### Running online
 Use the `--share` option to run online.
 You will get a xxx.app.gradio link.
-This is the intended way to use the program in collabs.
+This is the intended way to use the program in colabs.
 You may set up authentication for said gradio shared instance with the flag `--gradio-auth username:password`, optionally providing multiple sets of usernames and passwords separated by commas.

 Use `--listen` to make the server listen to network connections.
 This will allow computers on the local network to access the UI, and if you configure port forwarding, also computers on the internet.